exploratory-io/book/wrangling/text_wrangling.md

 ## Convert

-You can replace strings from your text data with various options listed below.
+You can convert strings to various way as listed below.

 - UPPERCASE
 - lowercase